BigDataBiology/SemiBin/README.md

 4. Some intermediate files.

-For every sample, reconstructed bins are in `output_recluster_bins` directory.
+For every sample, reconstructed bins are in `output_bins` directory.
+Using reclustering, reconstructed bins are in `output_recluster_bins` directory.

 For more details about the output, [read the docs](https://semibin.readthedocs.io/en/latest/output/).